percona/pgsm-docs/docs/setup.md

 After the setup is complete, you can see the stats collected by `pg_stat_monitor`.

 By default, `pg_stat_monitor` is created for the `postgres` database.
 To access the statistics from other databases, you need to create the extension for every database.

+!!! note

+    When you create a new database `newdb`, `pg_stat_monitor` is not accessible from it, yet the statistics metrics are captured.
+You can see the metrics for the `newdb` database either when you query it from the existing database `mydb` or after you explicitly create the `pg_stat_monitor` extension for the `newdb` database.

+    To reduce this manual work, see the [How to automatically enable pg_stat_monitor for every newly created database](auto-enable.md) guide.

 ## Next steps